back to top

 • Product Quality and Brand Control: With a large number of sellers comes a huge responsibility for maintaining product quality.
 For building a brand, the marketplace operator may face challenges to uniform the quality and services provided by different sellers.
 The responsibility to maintain the brand image is of the operator as the products and services are sold under the marketplace brand.

 • Product Returns: This is a big problem for an e-commerce marketplace.
-Imagine a customer wants to return a product they’ve bought from the third-party seller from your platform, where will the customer ship it to?
+Imagine a customer wants to return a product they’ve bought from a third-party seller from your platform, where will the customer ship it to?
 Who will pay for the shipment?
 This could all be taken care of with policies formed beforehand.

 • Customer Service: A customer buys the products on the marketplace platform therefore in the customer’s view, the primary source of product or service provider is the marketplace company.
 It is a little bit difficult to keep a track of such large product range and orders and shipments but this could be handled by a well-trained customer service team.